jean-pierreBoth/graphembed/README.md

 ### Some qualitative comments

-* For the embedding using the randomized Svd, increasing the embedding dimension is interesting as far as the corresponding eigenvalues continue to decrease significantly.
+* For the embedding using the randomized svd, increasing the embedding dimension is interesting as far as the corresponding eigenvalues continue to decrease significantly.

 * The munmun_twitter_social graph shows that treating a directed graph as an undirected graph give significantly different results in terms of link prediction AUC.
 ## Installation and Usage